lauler1/WebAssemblyStudy/README.md

 WebAssembly and WASI study

-Source of study can be found in the [learn folder](learn/readme.md).
+Source of study of WebAssembly can be found in the [learn folder](learn/readme.md).
+Source of study of WASI can be found in the [wasi folder](wasi/readme.md).

 ## Links